Grants and Funding Opportunities

 Robert T. Stone Fund

 Spring and Fall with a final deadline of Monday, April 3, 2023

 Established in memory of Robert Stone, the Robert T. Stone Fund provides students with the opportunity to design environmental service projects that combine academic and personal interests.

 Unless otherwise specified, students interested in applying for summer grants should complete one common application for multiple funding sources.
-Applications for the spring 2020 grant cycle are due on a rolling basis on WildcatSync prior to Friday, April 3.
-The grant committee will use the following rubric (PDF) when assessing applications.
+Applications for the spring 2023 grant cycle are due on a rolling basis on WildCatSync prior to the final due date of Monday, April 3 (as funds remain available).
 Please note that the Bonner Scholars Community Fund and Kathryn W. Davis Projects for Peace Grant follow separate application processes.
-For more information on grants, contact the Assistant Director for Civic Engagement.
+For more information on grants, contact email firstname.lastname@example.org.

 Students can view current information on deadlines and information sessions on WildcatSync.